Wealth of Donald Trump: Royal family of Qatar

+Licensing the Trump name

 On June 16, 2025, he announced a new business called Trump Mobile that planned to sell an Android phone model called a T1 for $499 along with 5G service for an additional $47.45 per month.
+Trump Mobile took preorders and said it would begin shipping the phones in May 2026.

 On June 30, 2025, he announced two fragrances called the Victory 45-47 scents.
 They sell for $249 per bottle.
 As the disclaimer said they were "not designed, manufactured, distributed or sold" by Trump himself or the Trump Organization, HuffPost speculated that Trump was likely receiving a licensing fee.

-On August 27, 2025, he announced on Truth Social that he had "raised, since the Great Presidential Election of 2024, in various forms and political entities, in excess of 1.5 Billion Dollars."
+Receiving services provided for free

 In September 2025, House and Senate Democrats wrote to law firms Paul Weiss, Kirkland & Ellis and Skadden Arps asking why they were reportedly providing free legal services, valued at tens of millions of dollars, to the Commerce Department, after having been pressured by Trump.

+Investments in sectors that benefit from national policies

 From late August to early October 2025, he bought corporate and municipal bonds valued at somewhere between $82 and $337 million, investing in sectors that benefit from his policies, including tech companies, banks and retailers.

+In September or October 2025, Trump adviser Peter Navarro requested that the Office of Strategic Capital loan money to Vulcan Elements, a company in which Donald Trump Jr.'s venture capital firm has a stake.
+The Office of Strategic Capital announced a $620 million loan to Vulcan in November 2025.

+Having announced in the summer of 2025 that the White House would begin hosting Ultimate Fighting Championship events, on March 25, 2026, Trump bought $15,001–$50,000 of stock of UFC's parent company, TKO Group Holdings.
+A UFC event was held at the White House on Trump's 80th birthday, June 14.
+UFC CEO Dana White said the event cost the UFC $60 million, and "I can't afford it ... we'll never do this [the White House] again."

+Trump made over a thousand stock transactions in June 2026, as he disclosed.

+2025 financial disclosure

+Released in summer 2026, the 925-page document discloses hundreds of millions of dollars in proceeds from crypto tokens as well as holdings from hundreds of company stocks, including weapons companies and Nvidia.

+On August 5, 2026, in his $10 billion defamation lawsuit against the BBC, Trump withdrew allegations that the BBC had caused financial damage to his brand and, in turn, asked the court not to require him to disclose his financial records.
+The court granted his request.